stkwan/stock-primer-ai/README.md

 npm install
 ```

-### Executing program
-To run, enter in the command line:
+To run the application locally, enter in the command line:

 ```
 npm run app
 ```

+## Usage
+1. From the landing page, click "Demo" to skip signing up.
+2. Click the orange "+ Trade" button to start a trade.
+3. Enter a symbol such as "TSLA" and enter your trade details.
+4. Click submit.

+You also have the ability to follow other traders, view paginated trade history, see the leaderboard, and create a watchlist!

 ## Author

 [Steven Kwan](https://github.com/stkwan)